IU-PR/Capstone_project/content/docs/2024/startup_studio/week3.md

 # **Week #3**

-This week our team has been working on both the frontend and backend of our project.
-We prioritized finishing the authorization service and setting up monitoring, because we need a functional prototype by the end of the third week.
+This week our team has been working on both the frontend and backend parts of our project.
+First of all we worked on authorization, monitoring and cluster manager, as well as configured the manifest builder.
-In addition, we have started developing the cluster manager, which is one of the main components of our system.
 To monitor and help each other our team organized meetings several times this week.

 ## **Backend Development**:

 ### **Authorization Service**:

-On the backend, we developed authentication service using [JWT conception](https://datatracker.ietf.org/doc/html/rfc7519) and role-based access control.
+On the backend, we developed authentication service using [JWT concept](https://datatracker.ietf.org/doc/html/rfc7519) and role-based access control.
 This service handles user registration, login, and password hashing to ensure security.
 The primary feature of this service, user authentication and authorization, is nearly complete.
 The only remaining step is to integrate authorization in all the routes, that require protection.